Berlusconi's final tax fraud appeal hearing set for July 30

-ROME Former Italian prime minister Silvio Berlusconi's final appeal against a prison term and a ban for tax fraud is expected to be heard in court on July 30, much earlier than expected, his lawyers said on Tuesday.
+ROME Former Italian prime minister Silvio Berlusconi's final appeal against a prison term for tax fraud is expected to be heard in court on July 30, much earlier than expected, his lawyers said on Tuesday.

-The speeded-up timetable heightened the pressures on Prime Minister Enrico Letta's fragile coalition government, which depends on the 76-year-old Berlusconi's centre-right People of Freedom party (PDL).
+The surprise timetabling heightened the pressures on Prime Minister Enrico Letta's fragile coalition government, which depends on the 76-year-old Berlusconi's centre-right People of Freedom party (PDL).

+Although he may avoid jail due to his age, a ban on public office, depriving him of his seat in parliament, could deepen the problems bedevilling a government already divided over key elements of tax and economic policy.

+Berlusconi, who often says leftist magistrates want to destroy him politically, is not a minister but plays a big behind-the-scenes role ensuring the stability of the coalition with his traditional rivals in the centre-left Democratic Party (PD).

 Berlusconi was sentenced last year to four years' jail with a five-year ban on holding public office, for complicity in tax fraud at his Mediaset television empire, a decision that was upheld on appeal in May.